tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 Last year, we conducted a six-week course at Fort York Library,

-where group members taught participants about networking infrastructure,
+where participants learned about networking infrastructure,

 peer-to-peer applications, and how to organize community networks.

-We have worked very hard to make the workshop materials accessible for any person or group
+We have made the workshop materials accessible for any person or group

 looking to use it in their community.